Respiratory syncytial virus

-Treatment for severe illness is primarily supportive, including oxygen therapy and more advanced breathing support with CPAP or nasal high flow oxygen, as required.
+Treatment for severe illness is primarily supportive, including oxygen therapy and more advanced breathing support with continuous positive airway pressure (CPAP) or nasal high flow oxygen, as required.
 In cases of severe respiratory failure, intubation and mechanical ventilation may be required.
-Ribavirin is the only antiviral medication currently licensed for the treatment of RSV in children, although its use remains controversial.
+Ribavirin is an antiviral medication licensed for the treatment of RSV infection in children.

 History

-RSV was first discovered in 1956 when researchers isolated a virus from a population of chimpanzees with respiratory illness.
-They named the virus CCA (Chimpanzee Coryza Agent).
+RSV was discovered in 1956 when researchers isolated a virus from a population of chimpanzees with respiratory illness.
+They named the virus chimpanzee coryza agent (CCA).
 In 1957, this same virus was identified by Robert M. Chanock in children with respiratory illness.
 Studies of human antibodies in infants and children revealed that the infection was common in early life.

 The virus was later renamed human orthopneumovirus, or human respiratory syncytial virus (hRSV).

-Several other pneumoviruses exist that show great similarity to hRSV.
-Most notable of these is bovine RSV (bRSV), which shares approximately 80% of its genome with hRSV.
-It also shares hRSV's predilection for the young, causing more severe disease in calves less than 6 months old.
-Because bRSV-infected calves have an almost identical presentation to hRSV-infected children, this has proven to be an important animal model in RSV research.
+Several other pneumoviruses show great similarity to hRSV.
+Bovine RSV (bRSV) shares approximately 80% of its genome with hRSV.
+It also shares hRSV's predilection for the young, causing more severe disease in calves less than six months old.
+Because bRSV-infected calves have almost identical symptoms to hRSV-infected children, they have proven to be an important animal model in RSV research.

 Signs and symptoms

 RSV infection can present with a wide variety of signs and symptoms that range from mild upper respiratory tract infections (URTI) to severe and potentially life-threatening lower respiratory tract infections (LRTI) requiring hospitalization and mechanical ventilation.
-While RSV can cause respiratory tract infections in people of all ages and is among the most common childhood infections, its presentation often varies between age groups and immune status.
-Reinfection is common throughout life, but infants and the elderly remain at highest risk for symptomatic infection.
+While RSV can cause respiratory tract infections in people of all ages and is among common childhood infections, its presentation often varies between age groups and immune status.
+Reinfection is common throughout life, but infants and the elderly remain at risk for symptomatic infection.